vulkano-rs/vulkano/DESIGN.md

 ## Objectives of this library

+From highest to lowest priority:

- - Be safe.
+ - Be memory safe.
+ - Don't hide what it's doing.
  - Be convenient to use.
- - Don't hide what it's doing.

 ## Extensions